How to Write a Dissertation: Easy Guide With Example

 Here, you leave the reader to think critically about the issue as it pertains to your findings.

 In the dissertation abstract, you summarize the entire document.
 It isn’t a mere introduction of the dissertation.
-Instead, it includes the key elements of the work in such a way that the reader gets the idea of the entire document by just going through the abstract.
+It includes the key elements in a way that the reader gets the idea of the entire document.

 An abstract shouldn’t exceed the word limit of 350.